BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 <p>
 As mentioned above, IAS fellows don't have any specific required professional duties whatsoever.
-The alum said something like that although you could technically do nothing all day, the <i>environment itself</i> of the IAS makes you want to do great work.
+The alum said something like that although you could technically do nothing all day, the environment itself of the IAS makes you want to do great work.
 I still think about that sometimes.
 It sounds awesome.
 </p>

 <hr/>

 <p>
-von Neumann's memory was prodigious.
+von Neumann's intellectual abilities were prodigious.
 He may have had the best memory of anyone who's ever lived about whom there's a definitive historical record.

 <blockquote>